-As political power passed from the nobles to the samurai (warrior class) and a new form of Buddhism made its way to Japan, core aspects of traditional Japanese culture as we know it today began to take root, including ikebana (flower arranging), the tea ceremony, and Noh.
+As political power passed from the nobles to the samurai (warrior class) and a new form of Buddhism spread, core aspects of traditional Japanese culture as we know it today began to take root, including ikebana (flower arranging), the tea ceremony, and Noh theater.
 The samurai created their own style of house called shoin-zukuri.
 This influence can be seen in the alcove ornament of the guest rooms of modern houses.

-Housing continued to develop in the Meiji era (1868-1912).
+Housing continued to develop in the Meiji period (1868-1912).
 Some towns had houses built in the kura-zukuri style, which featured Japanese-looking exteriors but were made from more fire-resistant materials.
-The style that is the basis for Japanese homes today, which usually have a long hallway through the middle of the house with rooms on each side, is said to combine foreign culture with the style of house preferred by the samurai.
+The style that is the basis for Japanese houses today, which usually have a long hallway through the middle of the house with rooms on each side, is said to combine foreign culture with the style of the house preferred by the samurai.